skiadas/DataWranglingCourse/notes/databases_sqlalchemy.md

 results = conn.execute(tag_counts).fetchall()
 ```

-Let's do another similar query, where we look at how many hashtags each candidate has used.
+For the second query, we would have:
 ```sqlmysql
 select u.name, count(*) AS hashtags
 FROM tw_hashtags h